simplyYan/Blackpard/README.md

 https://simplyyan.github.io/Whitepard/root/
 ```
 ## Documentation
-You can access the documentation on the Blackpard Wiki.
+You can access the documentation on the Blackpard Pages: https://simplyyan.github.io/Blackpard/

 ## Main features: